radix-ui/icons/packages/radix-icons/CONTRIBUTING.md

 There are many ways to contribute to Radix Icons.
 Please first [create an issue](https://github.com/radix-ui/icons/issues/new) with your proposal, and from there we can start a conversation.

-**To run `yarn generate-src` you'll need to:**
+**To run `pnpm generate-src` you'll need to:**

 1. Generate a personal Figma access token
 2. Add it to an `.env` file under the `FIGMA_ACCESS_TOKEN` var.

-Further instructions can be found in the readme for `@modulz/generate-icon-lib`.
+Further instructions can be found in the readme for `@repo/generate-icon-lib`.

 #### Vector Icons

-Access the [Figma file](https://www.figma.com/file/9Df5CaFUEomVzn20gRpaX3/), make changes, then run `yarn generate-src` and open a PR.
+Access the [Figma file](https://www.figma.com/file/9Df5CaFUEomVzn20gRpaX3/), make changes, then run `pnpm generate-src` and open a PR.

 There are a couple things to keep in mind when making changes: